Mark-MDO47/ArduinoClass/02_PersistenceOfVision/Part_A/README.md

 - black wire is for Ground between Arduino and LED stick (GND)
 - white wire is for serial_data output from Arduino to LED stick (IN)

-Here is a protosupplies.com image of the LED stick detail showing labels
+Here is a protosupplies.com image of the LED stick detail showing labels.
+Note that our LED stick will not have the right-angle connector extender.

 ![alt text](https://protosupplies.com/wp-content/uploads/2020/09/WS2812-RGB-8-LED-Stick-Module-With-Right-Angle-Header.jpg "protosupplies.com image LED stick detail showing labels")